caura/caura-chatbot/README.md

 ## Try It Now

-We see most useful use cases for this arise in chat/email correspondence, so **demo is done through a chat interface** as well (Wire company is of no affiliation - just using them as an alternative to popular social media apps).
+Demo is in the chat interface.

 **Steps:**

-1. Register a new temporary user on [app.wire.com](https://app.wire.com/auth/#register)
+1. Register a new temporary user on [app.wire.com](https://app.wire.com/auth/#register) of no affiliation
 2. Follow all the usual wire's activation procedures *(i.e. email confirmation - Sorry!)*
 3. Enable the bot by clicking here: [caura.co/entropy-ai](https://www.caura.co/entropy-ai)